fizarazvi/PDF-chatbot/README.md

 -app.py

 3. @ Shubham - I dont see any commits from your end.
 May I know your contribution ?
+Create Download BAT Script to download Glove and store it in ThirdPartyData Folder.

 4. @ Fiza - Is it possible for your end to list down the API that you have hooked up with UI.
 Will be really appreciable if we could see the UI as I am completely out of sync.
+5. @Ratan - Create a basic module for Embeddings.
+Add Glove as Example.
 To All :
 Let's set Elastic Server on our systems post tomorrow's call and start working on a class to use the functionality.
 Aim for this week to deploy this code on server.
 We will implement further the internal working once this is deployed.